 The Gaelic league was gaining strength and harnessing the Irish people in rekindling Gaelic language and culture.
 The Gaelic Athletic Association (GAA) was demonstrating great success promoting Irish sports such as hurling and football (peil Gaelach) in practically every parish throughout the country.

-Arthur Griffith, editor of the newspaper “United Irishmen”, an admirer of Parnell but also a member of the Irish Republican Brotherhood (IRB) and a supporter of the Boer cause, formed in November 1900, Cumann na Gaedheal , an organisation which he hoped would bring together all the different groups within nationalism.
-However the Cumann was unable to achieve very much in the way of uniting the various factions of nationalism although it was an ardent supporter of the Gaelic League.
+Arthur Griffith, editor of the newspaper “United Irishmen”, an admirer of Parnell but also a member of the Irish Republican Brotherhood (IRB) and a supporter of the Boer cause, formed in November 1900, Cumann na Gaedheal, an organization which he hoped would bring together all the different groups within nationalism.
+However, the Cumann was unable to achieve very much in the way of uniting the various factions of nationalism although it was an ardent supporter of the Gaelic League.